yehaha9876/gitlab/doc/user/project/integrations/prometheus.md

 ### Setting up alerts for Prometheus metrics **[ULTIMATE]**

+#### Managed Prometheus instances

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/6590) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 11.2 for [custom metrics](#adding-additional-metrics), and 11.3 for [library metrics](prometheus_library/metrics.md).

-Alerts can be configured for [metricss](#adding-additional-metrics) directly in the performance dashboard.
+For Prometheus instances managed using auto configuration, alerts can be configured for [metrics](#adding-additional-metrics) directly in the performance dashboard.

 To set an alert, click on the alarm icon in the top right corner of the metric you want to create the alert for.
 A dropdown will appear, with options to set the threshold and operator.
 Click **Add** to save and activate the alert.